FriendsOfEpub/blitz-tasks/README.md

 Your modified folders/files are now available in `output`.

 **Note:** If you are not running the default, you must gulp init first.
+If you intend to run multiple scripts, don’t forget to use the `--series` flag e.g. `gulp init sanitize --series`.

 ### Examples